-If you are upgrading your Linux Database Server Manager software from Release 7.0 to Release 15.0, follow the steps below to update the software correctly.
+If you are upgrading your Linux Database Server Manager software from Release 7.0 to Release 20.0, follow the steps below to update the software correctly.

-Note Release 15.0 includes the following filename and directory differences:
+Release 20.0 includes the following filename and directory differences:

-- The qbmonitord service is named qbdbfilemon. - The abmonitord.log file is named abdbfilemon.log. - The abmonitord program and the abmonitord.conf file are stored in the /opt/ab/util directory. - The database server files are stored in the /opt/qbes14 directory. - To upgrade from Linux Database Server Manager 7.0: - 1 On the Linux server, become the root user. - 2 Insert the QuickBooks Enterprise Solutions CD-ROM in the server's CD-ROM drive and navigate to /cd_mount_point/LinuxDBServer (where cd_mount_point is the CD-ROM mount directory).
+- The abmonitord service is named abdbfilemon. - The gbmonitord.log file is named gbdbfilemon.log. - The qbmonitord program and the qbmonitord.conf file are stored in the /opt/qb/utildirectory. - The database server files are stored in the /opt/qbes20 directory. - To upgrade from Linux Database Server Manager 7 .0: - 1 On the Linux server, become the root user. - Insert the QuickBooks Enterprise Solutions CD-ROM in the server's CD-ROM drive and navigate to /cd\mount\point/LinuxDBServer (where cd\mount\point is the CD-ROM mount directory).

 If your Linux server does not have a CD-ROM drive, copy the LinuxDBServer directory from the CD-ROM drive on an accessible computer to your Linux server.
-You can also download the software from the QuickBooks Enterprise Solutions website: www.qbes.com/linux.
+You can also download the software from the QuickBooks Support website: https://quickbooks.intuit.com/learn-support.